MultiOSDev/software/Blog/Blog.md

-UPDATE!
+10/25/2021

-1 new project has been stared!
+I have been busy with some stuff, and I'm making this post to announce that i am starting a few new projects.

-The projects are:
+1. Paddleball(with different modes, and mod support coming up, and a lot other features)
-1. A nice command line app
+2. A Command prompt
-2. (Possibly) a text editor
+3. A text editor
-3. (Highly unlikely) an OS
+4. A file manager

-A WHOLE lot of research is needed for the 3rd one, as i have NO idea how to make one Expect a release by around December-March 2022 release, as i am also adding a GUI after i make a commnd line interface
+the Paddleball game's release version pre-Release Candidate 0.2 should come out around March 2022